 Parylene C Datasheet (PDF Download) – Properties Explained

-Parylene coatings are comparably thinner than conventional conformal coatings and add virtually no weight to components and products.
+Parylene coatings have good optical properties, are comparably thinner than conventional conformal coatings, and add virtually no weight to components and products.
 Parylene’s coating thickness can pass tests such as IPC CC-830C at 50% of the film thickness of other conformal coating materials.

 Parylene coatings are unique in their ability to be polymerized and deposited by chemical vapor deposition (the Parylene coating process) onto components maintained at room temperature.
 As a result, the coatings are high purity, free of defects and pinholes, and ideal for meeting many electronic product design reliability requirements.

-Parylene C is biocompatible and highly resistant to moisture, vapor, corrosive gasses, and various chemicals.
-Because of these strong anti-corrosion properties and a valuable combination of properties for most types of applications, from medical devices to personal computers.
+Parylene C is biocompatible, highly resistant to moisture, vapor, and corrosive gasses, and exhibits strong chemical resistance.
+Because of these strong anti-corrosion properties and a valuable combination of properties for most applications, from medical devices to personal computers.
 Parylene C is used for most products that need a conformal coating for protection.

 To see the specific properties of Parylene C, you can download HZO’s Parylene datasheet below, under the column of HZO Guardian Plus™, our Parylene C offering.
 For reference, HZO Guardian Zero™ is our Parylene N coating solution, suitable for halogen-free applications.